unwisegeek/aresmush/plugins/pf2emagic/help/en/chargen_magic.md

 All spells selected must be common spells to be selected in character generation or advancement.
 Uncommon and rare spells require a request to the game admins.

-Clerics get a divine font.
+Clerics get a divine font, chosen at chargen.
 This is populated automagically for some deities, but clerics of select deities must choose. `cg/review` will tell you if you need to choose.
 To do so:

 `dfont <heal or harm>`: Chooses your divine font.

-**Once you are done selecting spells, you will have to input `rest` to see your spells on the magic section of your sheet.** You cannot `rest` until your character is approved.
+**Once you are done selecting spells**, you will have to input `rest` to see your spells on the magic section of your sheet.
+You cannot `rest` until your character is approved.

+The `spell/search` command provides a robust search function to help you find spells for your character to learn.
+See `help spell search` for more information.